-Why You Might Not Get Healing Caps
+Why You Might Not Get Dental Implant Healing Caps

-But not everyone gets healing caps with their dental implants.
+Not everyone gets healing caps with their dental implants.
 You may not get healing caps if your dental implant is very stable or very unstable.

 With stable implants, you may be eligible to get your dental crowns or implant dentures placed immediately.
 These may be temporary restorations, but they will cause some pressure on implants.
 With relatively stable implants, this is good, as it can encourage healing.
 Gum tissue will heal around your restoration in the way it might around a healing cap.